smartclean/smartclean.github.io/docs/realsense_data_push.md

 3. We recommend securing your web service with some form of authentication.
    1. So that only your authorised clients (such as our data push service) can make requests to it.
-   2. We will need to be notified what authentication the web service requires in order to make the request accordingly.
+   2. Authentication schemes that our data push service can currently work with:
+      1. Basic (based on username, password)
+      2. OAuth (with grant type: client credentials)
+      3. OAuth (with grant type: refresh token)
+      4. Authentication for _Azure Event Hub_ or _AWS IoT_

 4. Please ensure the protocol used for the web service is HTTP secure
-   1. HTTPS instead of HTTP
+   - i.e HTTPS instead of HTTP

 ## Requirements to enable data push